N-Rondoni/slugFind/README.md

- slugFind, or MPC approach as it is referred to in its accompanying manuscript.

- Infers neuronal spiking as a function of calcium imaging data!
+ slugFind, or MPC approach as it is referred to in its accompanying manuscript, infers neuronal spiking as a function of calcium imaging data.

  Author: Nicholas A. Rondoni
          nrondoni@ucsc.edu